Paige Barr

 Mercantile Rowing Club (VIC)

 Speaking with Paige and her coaches, you are struck by the positive and constructive attitude to her rowing.
 She will play with any cards dealt to her and do so well.
-Whilst not the tallest rower, nor the one with the highest ergo score, her approach to her sport and to life augers well for success.
+Whilst not the tallest rower, her approach to her sport and to life augers well for success.

 In describing Paige, her coaches use terms such as "consistency", "work ethic", "diligent", "ability to combine rowing, work and study", "community minded", "good racer", "great club member" and "adaptable".
 Paige talks about her approach more simply, "doing every training session without compromise", liking "to tick off every session in full", "if it is on the plan, do it", "staying positive even during down or tiring weeks", "appreciating the gradual improvements" and "maintaining self-belief".
 She mentions self-belief again later in our chat and it is obvious that she sees it a pre-requisite to being successful at the international level, and surviving the training loads, the long hours of training and the combined loads of rowing, work and study.